 This week, six months after our move south, we’ve returned to our home-town to visit family and attend the annual Palm Creek Folk Festival.
-This gave us the perfect opportunity to do a Budget Travel Review of the Townsville Tourist and Lifestyle Village.
+This gave us the perfect opportunity to stay at and review Townsville Tourist and Lifestyle Village.

 Magnetic Island as seen from Townsville’s Strand.